akomakom/jira-to-jekyll/README.md

 This process will create the following:
 1. files like `jekyll/issues/XXXX-1234.md`, one per issue (Jekyll renders them to _site/browse/*.html to preserve Jira URLs)
 2. files like `jekyll/projects/XXXX.md`, one per unique project.
 These are per-project index pages that are populated by jekyll.
+3. attachments (optional, see below)

 Most of the metadata goes into the front matter section so that layouts can be customized later.
 The layout of output files is defined by `issue.erb` and `project.erb` (but generally should not need changing)

 ### Attachments

-The markdown pages reference attachments, but this process does not retrieve files.
-It is faster to do it manually:
+There are two options for retrieving attachments:
+1. use `--attachments` to download all attachments to `jekyll/attachments/PROJECT/ISSUE/FILENAME` (same path as in Jira).
+This will only download files that do not already exist locally, slowing down the first run.

-* Copy the `attachments` directory from your JIRA server to `jekyll/attachments`
+2. Copy the `attachments` directory from your JIRA server to `jekyll/attachments`.
+This is not advisable because the on-disk filenames are often different from URLs.

 ## Step 2: Markdown to Jekyll Static Site Build (jekyll subdirectory in this project)

+Once migration (above) is complete to your satisfaction, you can treat this subdirectory as a starting point for your new site.

-This can be re-run as needed to change the look and feel of the static site.
+Jekyll steps can be re-run as needed to change the look and feel of the static site.
 The migration does not need to be repeated.

 The `jekyll/` subtree is a sample Jekyll project that can be customized to your look and feel preferences.